eosphoros-ai/dbgpts/README.md

   list-remote  List all available dbgpts uninstall    Uninstall your dbgpts(operators,agents,workflows or apps)
 ```
-Run `dbgpt run flow --help` to see more commands for running flows.
+Run `dbgpt run flow chat --help` to see more commands for running flows.
 The output will be like this:
 ```bash
 Usage: dbgpt run flow [OPTIONS]